Creating Dependent Filters

 - Hotel: Because Walt Disney World was selected, only the Hotels in Walt Disney World are displayed in the great-grandchild filter.

 Note: By default, filters are not dependent.
 Dependent Filters can be defined only from selection type filters.

 - The top level (most inclusive) filter of the Dependent Filter must first be defined in the usual manner (see Creating Dashboard Filters).
 This newly added filter then appears on the dashboard.

-- On the parent filter, click + or click → Add a dependent filter.
+- On the parent filter, click + or click and then click Add a dependent filter.

 - Define the child filter in the usual manner (see Creating Dashboard Filters).
-The number of available options for selection in the child filter are less because of the selections in the parent filter.
-The child filter appears on the dashboard with a down arrow indicating the dependent filter and its parent above.
+The number of available options for selection in the child filter is narrowed down because of the selections in the parent filter.
+The child filter appears on the dashboard with a down arrow indicating the parent filter and its dependent filter below.